 An increasing number of homeschoolers are discovering boarding arts high schools for their junior and/or senior years, says Kristy Callaway.
 They are finding the preparation a very useful segueway to a conservatory or college.

-Valentina Plata is a senior voice and piano major at Idyllwild Arts Academy in the San Jacinto mountains of Southern California.
+Valentina Plata majored in voice and piano at Idyllwild Arts Academy in the San Jacinto mountains of Southern California.
 She hails from Cancun, Mexico, and went to Idyllwild Arts as a sophomore because “I wanted improvement and guidance for what I was passionate about.
 I needed different cultures and perspective about life…I wanted a traditional boarding school that was liberal but at the same time safe and organized.”

 Balancing your time